This is a six week long project for high school students to learn about computers, hardware specifically.

 As we progress through the weeks, each student will be building a computer using the parts they learn about.
 We'll finish the project off by installing an operating system, leaving the computers ready for action.
 These computers will then be used by Vector Space for years to come in serving our community.

-This is a six week project, meeting twice per week starting Monday, September the 25th and meets every Monday and Thursday night from 7-930 pm through November 2nd.
+This is a six week project, meeting twice per week starting Monday, October 9th and meets every Monday and Thursday night from 7-930 pm through November 16th.

 This project is for high school age students.